autumnfound/eclipsefdn-github-sync/README.md

 ## Gitlab Sync

 In Gitlab, a nested group strategy was chosen to manage access to both groups and projects.
 This gives greater control over inherited permissions without having to manage teams across multiple base groups.
-For each Open Source group with repositories managed by the Eclipse Foundation (such as Eclipse Foundation and the Open Hardware Group), a base group will exist to encapsulate all projects for that group.
+For each Open Source group with repositories managed by the Eclipse Foundation (such as Eclipse Foundation and the OpenHWGroup), a base group will exist to encapsulate all projects for that group.
 Within each of these groups, each active project will have a subgroup (such as Eclipse Dash and Eclipse Marketplace Client) that will manage permissions for all repositories active within the Gitlab instance.

 In regards to bot access, this can be granted at either the subgroup or project (repository) level depending on the needs of the project.
 These permissions, while not removed by the script are currently managed manually by the Eclipse Foundation.
 If there are issues regarding bot access, new or existing, an issue should be created within our [bug-tracking system](https://bugs.eclipse.org) rather than within this project.